-AWS is one of the most popular Cloud platform.
+AWS is one of the most popular cloud platforms.
 Check a detailed post on AWS here:

 Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.